Table of Contents

 vboxsf and the

 Oracle VM VirtualBox enables you to drag and drop content from the host to the guest, and vice versa.
-For this to work the latest Guest Additions must be installed on the guest.
+For this to work the latest version of the Guest Additions must be installed on the guest.

 Drag and drop transparently allows copying or opening files, directories, and even certain clipboard formats from one end to the other.
 For example, from the host to the guest or from the guest to the host.
 You then can perform drag and drop operations between the host and a VM, as it would be a native drag and drop operation on the host OS.